State of the Overseas Voter

 FVAP conducts the Overseas Citizen Population Analysis (OCPA) after each federal election cycle to meet its federal requirement for a statistical analysis of overseas citizen participation rates.
 The study estimates the number of U.S. citizens living abroad, assesses overseas voting participation, monitors how voters are navigating the absentee voting process from abroad, and informs efforts to remove obstacles.

 This State of the Overseas Voter highlights recent statistics on the numbers of voting-age citizens living overseas and their voting experiences.
-More information on U.S. voters living abroad can be found in FVAP's Interactive Data Center, Post-Election Report to Congress, and the OCPA technical reports.
+More information on U.S. voters living abroad can be found in FVAP's Report to Congress.

 See all previous volumes of the Overseas Citizen Population Analysis: